mrmarkuz/ns8-jellyfin/README.md

 It's possible to mount a samba share to media so Jellyfin is able to scan it:

     mount -t cifs -o user=markus@ad.ns8test.com //192.168.0.1/mymusicshare /home/jellyfin1/.config/state/media

+During an app update the media directory gets chowned which doesn't work with a mounted samba share.
+So the media dir must not be mounted when updating the app.
+I'm working on other solutions.

 ## Uninstall